RobertGardner/teach-full-stack-project-template/README.md

 #### Create the database

-If your final project will be using a database, create it now.
+If your project will be using a database, create it now.

 1. Start PostgreSQL
    ```sh